LaGauffre/BLOCKASTICS/README.md

+A blockchain is a distributed ledger maintained by achieving consensus among a number of nodes in a peer-to-peer network.
+The blockchain technology has attracted a lot of interest after the advent of the bitcoin cryptocurrency in 2008.
+Since then, the blockchain concept has been used to develop decentralized systems to store and maintain the integrity of time-stamped transaction data across peer-to-peer networks.
+Besides the creation of a digital currency, blockchain applications include the sharing of IT resources, the registration of authentication certificate or the implementation of smart contracts.
+---
+Objectives:
+The BLOCKASTICS project aims at building mathematical models to analyse the consensus protocols that allow the nodes to agree on a common data history.
+The consensus protocol must be analysed through three dimensions: (1) efficiency, characterized by the amount of data being processed per time unit, (2) decentralization, measured by the fairness of the decision-making power distribution between network actors and (3) security, assessed by the probability of success of attacks on the blockchain.
+---

 In 2008, Blockchain was introduced to the world as the underlying technology of the Bitcoin electronic cash system.
 After more than a decade of development, various blockchain systems have been proposed with application going beyond the creation of a cryptocurrency.
 This course is organized around four 45-minute lectures on the theme of stochastic models in relation to the analysis of blockchain systems.

 ## Part 1: Blockchain concepts